 - List subsystems that affect driveability

 - Explain how driveability is measured and how these measurements are correlated back to customer concerns

 - The Customer's Perspective

 - Systems and Interfaces that Impact Driveability

 - Evaluating a Vehicle's Driveability Performance

-- three months (from date of purchase) of online access to the 3-hour presentation
+With your registration, you will receive 90 days (from date of purchase) of online access to the three-hour presentation.

 About Ford Online Courses